-Before purchasing your baby burmese star tortoise for sale, be sure to find a reputable burmese star tortoise breeder (like us!) that only works with captive bred burmese star tortoises for sale.
+Before purchasing your baby Burmese star tortoise for sale, be sure to find a reputable burmese star tortoise breeder (like us!) that only works with Burmese star tortoise for sale.
 The Burmese Star tortoise Geochelone Platynota is a medium sized absolutely gorgeous tortoise.
 These are a critically endangered species.
 They are inhabitants of deciduous dry forests of Myanmar.
-The Burmese star tortoise is very near extinction in Myanmar, since the native Burmese people eat them.
+Unfortunately, the Burmese star tortoise is very near extinction in Myanmar, since the native Burmese people eat them.
 They also export them to the Chinese food markets.
 Not much study has been done on this species and there is little knowledge about their behavioral ecology in their wild state.
 You can find them in the forests as well as the forest edges in the dry regions of central Myanmar.
-Thankfully, through captive breeding, the burmese star numbers in captivity have been climbing over the past decade.
+Thankfully, through captive breeding, the Burmese star tortoise for sale numbers in captivity have been climbing over the past decade.

-Burmese Star Tortoise Food (Burmese Star Tortoise Diet)
+Burmese Star Tortoise Food list (Burmese Star Tortoise Diet)

 Burmese Star Tortoise Breeding

 Nesting reportedly happens in February end.
 In captivity, the female tortoise lays four to five eggs in a clutch.
 Captive breeding of this species is quite difficult.
 The honor of the first successful breeding in captivity goes to the Taipei zoo in Taiwan, where they successfully hatched Burmese star tortoises in the year 2003.

 Burmese Star Tortoise for sale – Conservation